 Those of you who are not familiar with OMR Template Editor or haven’t used it so far, here is a little overview.

 In order to create the OMR templates, one must be familiar with different OMR elements and their usage.
-The OMR Template Editor currently supports a variety of elements to suit most of the optical marker recognition requirements, and provides the drag-n-drop functionality to place the elements on required location.
-Moreover, the OMR Template Editor allows to manipulate the element properties such as follow.
+The OMR Template Editor currently supports a variety of elements to suit most of the optical marker recognition requirements and provides the drag-n-drop functionality to place the elements on required location.
+Moreover, the OMR Template Editor allows manipulating the element properties such as follow.

 - Name – the element’s name.

 - Values Count – the number of values associated with the element.

 - Values Orientation – the direction of the element’s value lines.

 - Items Number – the number of value lines in the element (grid only).